insthync/awesome-unreal/README.md

 * [socketcluster-client-ue4](https://github.com/ziicreater/socketcluster-client-ue4) - UE4 client for socketcluster framework in node.js
 * [UE4MasterServer](https://github.com/RyroNZ/UE4MasterServer) - This is a plugin for Unreal Engine 4 that adds server registration, deregistration etc with a master server.
 * [ObjectDeliverer](https://github.com/ayumax/ObjectDeliverer) - ObjectDeliverer is a data transmission / reception library for Unreal Engine (C ++, Blueprint)
+* [UE4TcpSocketPlugin](https://github.com/CodeSpartan/UE4TcpSocketPlugin) - Tcp Socket Plugin facilitates communication with a TCP server in blueprints or in code.

 ## Online Services
 * [UE4_EOS_Plugin](https://github.com/gaslightgames/UE4_EOS_Plugin) - A plugin and sample project, built for Unreal Engine 4, that implements the Epic Online Services SDK